Patrick (footballer, born 1992): Atlético Mineiro

 On 19 January 2023, Patrick signed a three-year contract with Atlético Mineiro.
 After being a part of the squad which won the 2023 Campeonato Mineiro, he was mainly a backup option during the 2023 Série A.

 Patrick started the 2024 season as a backup, being deemed surplus to requirements in March.

 Santos

 On 19 April 2024, Santos announced the signing of Patrick on a contract valid until December 2026.
 He made his debut for the club on 7 May, replacing Rómulo Otero in a 4–1 Série B home routing of Guarani.

 Despite being signed as one of the main additions of the club for the remainder of the season, Patrick struggled to find his best form at Peixe, with club president Marcelo Teixeira stating that "measures would be taken" until July if the player could not perform at the level of his teammates.

 Loan to Athletico Paranaense

 On 12 February 2025, Athletico Paranaense announced the signing of Patrick on loan until the end of the year.

+Loan to Remo

+On 5 January 2026, Remo agreed to sign Patrick on loan until December.